-Programme Title Degree Award Calculation Programme litie Degree Award Calculation For students graduating in 2022 or 2023 or 2024 academic year only: The degree is awarded on the aggregate mark of (i) 15% of the aggregate mark of the eight core Chemistry modules taken in the Second Examination in Science (CM2001- BSc Chemistry 8) (maximum 120 marks) (ii) 30% of the aggregate mark for the Third Examination in Science (maximum 360 marks) and (iii) 60% of the BSc (Hons) Degree Examination mark (maximum 720 marks).
-Total 1200 marks For students graduating in 2025 onwards: The degree is awarded on the aggregate mark of (i) 33.33% of the aggregate mark from the Third University Examination in Science (maximum 400 marks) and (ii) 66.66% of the BSc Honours Degree Examination mark (maximum 800 marks).
+Programme Title Degree Award Calculation Programme Title BSc Chemistry For students graduating in 2022 or 2023 or 2024 academic year only: The degree is awarded on the aggregate mark of (i) 15% of the aggregate mark of the eight core Chemistry modules taken in the Second Examination in Science (CM2001- 8) (maximum 120 marks) (ii) 30% of the aggregate mark for the Third Examination in Science (maximum 360 marks) and (iii) 60% of the BSc (Hons) Degree Examination mark (maximum 720 marks).
+Total 1200 marks For students graduating in 2025 onwards : The degree is awarded on the aggregate mark of (i) 33.33% of the aggregate mark from the Third University Examination in Science (maximum 400 marks) and (ii) 66.66% of the BSc Honours Degree Examination mark (maximum 800 marks).
 Total 1200 marks

-BSc Chemistry of Pharmaceutical Compounds For students graduating in 2022 or 2023 academic year: The degree is awarded on the aggregate mark of (i) 20% of the aggregate mark from the Third University Examination in Science, adjusted by 1000/1200 ie 16.67% of the aggregate mark from the Third University Examination in Science (maximum 200 marks) and (ii) 80% of the BSc (Hons) Degree Examination mark (maximum 800 marks).
-Total 1000 marks For students graduating in 2024 onwards: The degree is awarded on the aggregate mark of (i) 30% of the aggregate mark from the Third University Examination in Science adjusted by 1000/1200, ie 25% of the aggregate mark from the Third University Examination in Science (max 300 marks) and (ii) 70% of the BSc Honours Degree Examination mark (max 700 marks) Total 1000 marks BSc Chemistry with Forensic Science The degree is awarded on the aggregate mark of (i) 20% of the aggregate mark from the Third University Examination in Science (maximum 240 marks) and (ii) 80% of the BSc Honours Degree Examination mark (maximum 960 marks) Total 1200 marks BSc Chemical Physics For students graduating in 2022 or 2023 or 2024 academicyear only:The degree is awarded on the aggregate mark of(i) 20% of the aggregate mark from the Third UniversityExamination in Science (maximum 240 marks) and(ii) 80% of the BSc Honours Degree Examination mark(maximum 960 marks).Total 1200 marksThe degree is awarded on the aggregate mark of(i) 20% of the aggregate mark from the Second UniversityExamination in Science (maximum 240 marks);(ii) 30% of the aggregate mark from the Second UniversityExamination in Science (maximum 240 marks);(ii) 30% of the aggregate mark from the Third UniversityExamination in Science (maximum 360 marks) and(iii) 50% of the BSc Honours Degree Examination mark(maximum 600 marks).Total 1200 marks
+BSc Chemistry of Pharmaceutical Compounds For students graduating in 2022 or 2023 academic year:The degree is awarded on the aggregate mark of(i) 20% of the aggregate mark from the Third UniversityExamination in Science, adjusted by 1000/1200 ie 16.67% of theaggregate mark from the Third University Examination inScience (maximum 200 marks) and(ii) 80% of the BSc (Hons) Degree Examination mark (maximum800 marks).Total 1000 marksFor students graduating in 2024 onwards:The degree is awarded on the aggregate mark of(i) 30% of the aggregate mark from the Third UniversityExamination in Science adjusted by 1000/1200, ie 25% of theaggregate mark from the Third UniversityExamination in Science adjusted by 1000/1200, ie 25% of theaggregate mark from the Third UniversityExamination in Science (max 300 marks) and(ii) 70% of the BSc Honours Degree Examination mark (max 700 marks)Total 1000 marks BSc Chemistry with Forensic Science The degree is awarded on the aggregate mark of (i) 20% of the aggregate mark from the Third University Examination in Science (maximum 240 marks) and (ii) 80% of the BSc Honours Degree Examination mark (maximum 960 marks) Total 1200 marks BSc Chemical Physics For students graduating in 2022 or 2023 or 2024 academicyear only:The degree is awarded on the aggregate mark of(i) 20% of the aggregate mark from the Third UniversityExamination in Science (maximum 240 marks) and(ii) 80% of the BSc Honours Degree Examination mark(maximum 960 marks).Total 1200 marksThe degree is awarded on the aggregate mark of(i) 20% of the aggregate mark from the Second UniversityExamination in Science (maximum 240 marks);(ii) 30% of the aggregate mark from the Second UniversityExamination in Science (maximum 240 marks);(ii) 30% of the aggregate mark from the Third UniversityExamination in Science (maximum 360 marks) and(iii) 50% of the BSc Honours Degree Examination mark(maximum 600 marks).Total 1200 marks